Anshul-AM/Real_Estate_Price_Prediction/README.md

 # Real Estate Price Prediction

 This project showcases a real estate price prediction website that predicts home prices in Bangalore.
-Starting with the creation of a predictive model using scikit-learn and linear regression, leveraging the Bangalore home prices dataset from Kaggle, the series progresses to developing a Python Flask server to handle HTTP requests and deploying a user-friendly website using HTML, CSS, and JavaScript.
+Starting with the creation of a predictive model using scikit-learn and linear regression, leveraging the Bangalore home prices dataset from Kaggle, the project progresses to developing a Python Flask server to handle HTTP requests and deploying a user-friendly website using HTML, CSS, and JavaScript.

 **Key Highlights:**